 Cultural Monitoring of Dredge Operations

-Subject to condition 14.2, the consent holder must provide an opportunity for a Cultural Monitor to be present during all capital dredging operations authorised by this consent, provided that the Cultural Monitor can comply with all health and safety requirements.
+Subject to condition 14.2, the consent holder must provide an opportunity via the Tauranga Moana Iwi Customary Fisheries Trust for a Cultural Monitor to be present during all capital dredging operations authorised by this consent, provided that the Cultural Monitor can comply with all health and safety requirements.
+The consent holder must provide records of communications inviting cultural monitors to be present for dredging operations to the Bay of Plenty Regional Council if requested.

 The role of the Cultural Monitor includes: